 As physicians, what demands did we make during this pandemic?
-What did we ask for in return for losing a lot of income, having to close down our clinics, having to see high risk patients without a lot of support?
+What did we ask for in return for losing a lot of income, having to close down our clinics, having to see high-risk patients without a lot of support?
+There is nothing wrong with having physician demands and nobody would know about them unless we actually spoke up.

 Sure, we’ll always be ready to see patients and sacrifice our well-being to make sure that patients have access and get the care they need.
 We’ve let laws change all over us, we’ve suffered through courtroom cases, and we’ve dealt with medical board investigations – all for the sake of medicine.